WenshuaiJiangCorn/sl-experiment-wj/README.md

 1. **User Data 0**: Device CRC Code.
 This variable should store the CRC32-XFER checksum of the device’s name (user-defined name).
-During runtime, the library generates the CRC32-XFER checksum of each device’s name and compares it against the value stored inside the User Data 0 variable to ensure that each device is configured appropriately to work with the sl-experiment library. **Tip!** Use the `sl-crc` console command to generate the CRC32-XFER checksum for each device during manual configuration, as it uses the same code as used during runtime and, therefore, guarantees that the checksums will be matching.
+During runtime, the library generates the CRC32-XFER checksum of each device’s name and compares it against the value stored inside the User Data 0 variable to ensure that each device is configured appropriately to work with the sl-experiment library. **Hint!** Use the `sl-crc` console command to generate the CRC32-XFER checksum for each device during manual configuration, as it uses the same code as used during runtime and, therefore, guarantees that the checksums will match.
 2. **User Data 1**: Device ShutDown Flag.
 This variable is used as a secondary safety measure to ensure each device has been properly shut down during previous runtimes.
 As part of the manual device configuration, make sure that this variable is set to **1**.
 Otherwise, the library will not start any runtime that involves that Zaber motor.
 During